particle-iot/docs/src/content/reference/device-os/firmware.md

 #### Connect to Serial with a computer

 For **Windows** users, we recommend downloading [PuTTY](http://www.putty.org/).
-Plug your {{device}} into your computer over USB, open a serial port in PuTTY using the standard settings, which should be:
+Plug your device into your computer over USB, open a serial port in PuTTY using the standard settings, which should be:

 - Baud rate: 9600
 - Data Bits: 8